Great Smoky Mountains National Park

 Jerry Maloy directed the guild’s first effort, and the late Bob Mooty then guided the members through several highly successful productions.
 Over the years, the guild has brought numerous high quality shows to the Newport stage including such musicals as The Sound of Music, Carousel, Guys and Dolls, Fiddler on the Roof, The Music Man and A Christmas Carol and such stage productions as On Golden Pond, Rumors, Steel Magnolias, and Come Back to the Five & Dime, Jimmy Dean.
 During 2007-2008, the guild reached new heights of success with their highly praised premier production of Wilma Dykeman’s novel, The Tall Woman and the beautifully produced musical My Fair Lady.

-Festivals in Cocke County TN
+Festivals and Notable Events in Cocke County, TN

 The fall festival season kicks off with the Newport Harvest Street Festival during the first weekend of October.
 Held in downtown Newport, the Newport Harvest Street Festival has two days of entertainment and vendors along a three-block area on the first Saturday and Sunday of the month.
 The festival provides top-notch entertainers and a variety of vendors offering food, crafts and merchandise.

-We conclude our month of festivals with Del Rio Days the 4th weekend in October.
+We conclude our month of fall festivals with Del Rio Days on the 4th weekend in October.
 It includes live demonstrations such as making molasses as well as entertainment.
 Children enjoy activities such as riding around in a horse-drawn wagon.
 In 2011, the inaugural Del Rio Days Song Writing Contest was added to the event and was a huge success!
 Over 50 entries were received and a panel of judges named the winner during the festival.